nalvarez508/mostreactsbot/README.md

 Channel names and IDs are hardcoded.
 This can be circumvented but then I'd have to mess with the progress message, and maybe there's channels you don't want to check when searching the whole server.

 Make sure the bot has read, send, and history permissions in each channel in the list.

+## Update 7/27/21
+Greatly simplified adding new commands for the bot.
+I don't have the bot set up as an actual Bot type, because then I would have to get intents set up and potentially need the user to move the bot's role around in their server.
+This is meant as a quick tool for easy use.

+Additionally, functions have been condensed into discordSearch() so there are less variables being passed around.

 # Overview of Project Components
 ## Classes